asnaqsys/asnaqsys.github.io/manuals/enhancements/enhancing-ui/enhancing-with-non-display-file.md

 ---
-title: "Enhancing Apps with Non-Display Files"
+title: "Enhancing Applications using Non-Display File Pages"
 description: "Discover how to use non-display files to enhance your applications, improving data handling and user experience."
 ---